Notes on the Geography of Peninsular India: Panaji

 Despite the new bridge across the Mandovi, old ferries stay busy.

-Tourists use the river, too.
-Not as a highway but as a place for floating casinos like this Mississippi-style sternwheeler, put to a new use.
+Tourists use the river, too, not as a highway but as a place for floating casinos like this Mississippi-style stern wheeler.